zheng0xd/JATIC-internal-docs/docs/dev-process/team-events.md

 Sprint retrospective is a meeting held at the end of each sprint where the team comes together to reflect on the sprint and identify areas for improvement.
 The team discusses what went well, what didn't go well, and what they can do differently in the next sprint.

+!!! tip

-The iteration retrospective is a difficult meeting to facilitate!
-They often can be much more effective when structured and facilitated through a validated process.
-We highly recommend reading more about the sprint retrospective at [Iteration Retrospective](https://scaledagileframework.com/iteration-retrospective/) from SAFe for more details.
+    The sprint retrospective is a difficult meeting to facilitate!

+    The meeting often can be much more effective when structured and facilitated through a validated process.
+We highly recommend reading more about it at [Iteration Retrospective](https://scaledagileframework.com/iteration-retrospective/) from SAFe for more details.